jbm950/jbm950.github.io/source/notes/money_management/money_management_main.md

 >> - Buy in bulk but be careful with spoilable items
 >>      - Split the order with a friend to obtain the better price but not
         worry about food spoiling
+>> - Using a slow cooker can cut down costs
+>>      - Avoid having to eat out on a busy night with a little prep time in
+          the morning
+>>      - Saves cooking time on non-busy nights too
+>>      - Use less energy than stovetop or oven

 >> #### Eating Out

 >> - Eat our for breakfast or lunch so that you can spend less for smaller
      portions

+> ### Reduce Taxes

 ## Sources {#sources}

 > Tyson, Eric. <i>Personal Finance in Your 20s for Dummies</i>.
 Hoboken, NJ:
   Wiley Pub., 2011.
 Print.
+> BREENE, SOPHIA.
+"13 Ways to Save Money With a Crock Pot." <i>Greatist</i>.
+  N.p., 16 Mar.
+2014.
+Web.
+3 July 2015.